Letters

 Score each letter family on readability, spacing, and stroke consistency.
 Keep the rubric strict so you can detect real progress, not just stylistic variation.

 If two categories score below 3 for two sessions in a row, repeat the same family before moving forward.
+Do not reward yourself for novelty when the letters are still unstable.

 - Readability: letter is clear at small size